scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 The signac project has evolved from being an open-source project mostly developed and managed by the Glotzer Group at the University of Michigan, to being supported by over 30 contributors and 8 committers/maintainers on 3 continents and with over 55 citations from academic and government research labs and 12 talks at large scientific, Python, and data science conferences.
 The growth in involvement with signac is the result of our focus on developing features based on user needs, as well as our efforts to transition signac users to signac contributors, through many initiatives in the past few years.
 Through encouraging users to become contributors, we ensure that signac addresses real users' needs.
-We have expanded signac's contributor involvement to outside of the University of Michigan through expanded use in diverse research groups (and through maintainers graduating and staying involved?), but more notably through the Google Summer of Code (GSoC) program.
+We have expanded signac's contributor base beyond the University of Michigan through research collaborations with other universities, sharing the framework at conferences, and through the Google Summer of Code (GSoC) program.
-Our experience from the GSoC led to a new committer (explained later in this section) and much work on some of the developments presented above, namely synced collections and aggregation.
+Working with and mentoring students through GSoC led to a new committer and significant work on the synced collections and aggregation projects presented above.
 To encourage code contributions from existing users, we maintain active support and discussion through Slack.
 In addition, we have started hosting weekly "office hours" for in-person (virtual) introduction and guided contributions to the code base.
 By pairing new contributors with experienced signac developers, we significantly reduce the knowledge barrier to joining a new project.